jackjliew/ai-openscale/connect-ml.md

 ## Before you begin
 {: #cml-prereq}

-You will need to have the training data of your model available in Db2 or Cloud Object Storage to monitor bias for your model.
+You will need to have the training data of your model available in Db2 or {{site.data.keyword.cos_full}} to monitor bias for your model.
 Explainability and accuracy is not supported for Python functions.
 For more information about training data, see [Why does {{site.data.keyword.aios_short}} need access to my training data?](/docs/services/ai-openscale?topic=ai-openscale-trainingdata#trainingdata)

 - Import and initiate {{site.data.keyword.aios_short}}